 Homemade crackers are great tasting, with a crispy texture.
-When you make them at home you can avoid those questionable ingredients like soy bean oil, GMO canola oil, or rancid vegetable oils.
-You can use certified organic wheat and avoid the gyphosate dangers of conventional flour.
-And your homemade crackers actually taste better.
+When you make them at home you can avoid those questionable ingredients like soybean oil, GMO canola oil, or rancid vegetable oils.
+You can use certified organic wheat and avoid the glyphosate dangers of conventional flour.
+And your homemade crackers taste better.

 3 Seed Gourmet Crackers (unleavened) Recipe

 Crackers and cheese, soup and crackers, crackers and peanut butter, and crackers for snackin’, crackers are a staple in most of our homes.
 But while many of us bake bread from scratch, crackers are a mystery.
-Gourmet crackers are actually easier to make than homemade bread.
-In fact the time from bowl to table is quicker with crackers, because there is no rising time to contend with.
+Gourmet crackers are easier to make than homemade bread.
+The time from bowl to the table is quicker with crackers because there is no rising time to contend with.

 These 3 seed gourmet crackers are a Joybilee Farm specialty.
 Made without yeast or baking powder, and without GMOs, these crackers are based on a matzo (Jewish Passover cracker) recipe that my friend, Beatrice shared with me a couple of years ago.
 (Thanks, Beatrice!).
 If you need gluten free crackers, these cheesy seed crackers are a great wheat-less alternative.

 Time: 50 min.